moderndive/moderndive/README.md

 #### 2\.
 Get fitted/predicted values and residuals

-Get information on each point/observation in your regression, including fitted/predicted values & residuals, organized in a single data frame with intuitive variable names:
+Get information on each point/observation in your regression, including fitted/predicted values & residuals (e.g. `score_hat` and `residual`), organized in a single data frame with intuitive variable names:

 ``` r
 get_regression_points(score_model)